Walney Wind Farm

-Walney Wind Farms are a group of offshore wind farms 9 mi west of Walney Island off the coast of Cumbria, in the Irish Sea, England.
+Walney Wind Farms are a group of offshore wind farms 9 mi west of Walney Island off the coast of Westmorland and Furness, England, in the Irish Sea.
 The group, operated by Ørsted (formerly Dong Energy), consists of Walney Phase 1, Phase 2 and the Walney Extension.

 The extension has a capacity of 659 MW and it was the world's second largest offshore wind farm in 2018.

 The wind farms were developed by Walney (UK) Offshore Windfarms Limited, a partnership between DONG Energy and Scottish and Southern Energy.
 The farms, which are immediately northwest of the West of Duddon Sands Wind Farm and west of Ormonde Wind Farm, are in water depths ranging from 19m to 23m and cover an area of approximately 73 km2.

 Both of the first phases have 51 turbines giving a nameplate capacity of 367 MW.
 Until September 2012 it was the world's largest operational offshore wind farm, and regained this title when the expansion completed in September 2018.
 The first two phases were expected to generate about 1,300 GW·h/year of electricity, with a load factor of 43%.
 The Walney Extension opened in September 2018 with a further 87 turbines capable of generating 659 megawatts.
+And the area reaches 145 km2.

 Development phases

 Construction

 In 2004 DONG Energy was awarded a 50-year lease from The Crown Estate to develop a wind farm off Walney Island, as part of the second UK offshore wind farm tendering process known as "Round 2".
 The farm was constructed sequentially in two phases with overlapping installation activities to reduce the overall construction timeframe.

-The project involved constructing the wind turbines and their foundations, building two offshore substations and installing two undersea power cables, one for each phase, and two short onshore cables to connect to two existing onshore Electrical substations for connection into the UK National Grid.
+The project involved constructing the wind turbines and their foundations, building two offshore substations and installing two undersea power cables, one for each phase, and two short onshore cables to connect to two existing onshore electrical substations for connection into the UK National Grid.
 A cable was laid by Stemat Spirit.
 Phase 1 connects to a substation at Heysham and Phase 2 connects to substation at Stanah, south of Fleetwood.
 Both undersea cables pass close by Barrow Wind Farm.
 All the construction work was expected to take less than 2 years, with both phases operational by the end of 2011.
 On 11 July 2011 Phase 1 became operational, comprising 51 turbines with an installed capacity of 183.6 MW.
 Its levelised cost has been estimated at £120/MWh.

 Walney 2 began sending power to the grid on 1 November 2011.
 In February 2012, DONG Energy claimed to have installed the 51 turbines in Walney 2 in 5 months and 14 days, including monopiles and complete turbines; about 3.25 days per turbine.
 Walney 1 took 7 months.
 The improvement is due to commonality of projects and resources.
 The wind farm was officially opened on 9 February 2012 by the new energy secretary, Ed Davey, MP, although the last of the 51 turbines in Walney 2 were only activated in April 2012.